Panaetius: Philosophy

 With Panaetius began the new eclectic shaping of Stoic theory; so that even among the Neoplatonists he passed for a Platonist.
 For this reason also he assigned the first place in philosophy to Physics, not to Logic, and appears not to have undertaken any original treatment of the latter.
 In Physics he gave up the Stoic doctrine of the conflagration of the universe; tried to simplify the division of the faculties of the soul; and doubted the reality of divination.
 In Ethics he recognised only a two-fold division of virtue, the theoretical and the practical, in contrast to the dianoetic and the ethical of Aristotle.

+Ethics

 Panaetius attempted to bring the ultimate goal of life closer to natural impulses, and to show by similes the inseparability of the virtues.
 Possibly as an answer to a similar criticism of stoicism given by Carneades, he stated virtue alone was not enough if there is no adequate living and health.
 He argued that the recognition of the moral, as something to be striven after for its own sake, was a fundamental idea in the speeches of Demosthenes.
 He rejected the doctrine of apatheia, and instead affirmed that certain pleasurable sensations could be regarded as in accordance with nature.
 He also insisted that moral definitions should be laid down in such a way that they might be applied by the person who had not yet attained to wisdom.

+Politics

+Panaetius believed the polis was born from a social contract among individuals wishing to retain their private property.
+He saw community as natural, and argued for treating even slaves with justice and proportionality.
+Despite his Platonic influence, however, he rejected the Platonic republic for considering it unrealistic and unnatural.
+He followed his colleague Polybius in seeing the Roman republic as an ideal combination of the three traditional forms of rule, incorporating the best of monarchy, aristocracy and democracy without falling in their shortcomings.
+Panetius went further and exalted Roman imperialism as an enterprise of justice, as the conquest and assimilation of barbarian peoples transformed their tribal anarchy into peace and order, preventing barbarians from abusing each other and subjecting them to the same law ruling Romans.
+His idea of justice was the rule of the most virtuous, not the strongest, with the conqueror being obligated to the conquered.

+Panaetius considered war inhuman, but contemplated just war as a last resource to achieve peace and justice whenever peaceful means were impossible.
+This entailed two forms of just war, for retribution and for defense, both of which had to be officially declared.
+As conquest must be beneficial for everybody involved, he established the importance of treating the defeated in a civilized way, especially those who surrendered, even after a prolonged conflict.